rrnyquist/ebenezer/_Scripture/ESV/53_II_Thessalonians.md

 Therefore we ourselves boast about you in the churches of God for your steadfastness and faith in all your persecutions and in the afflictions that you are enduring. ^0104

-This is evidence of the righteous judgment of God, that you may be considered worthy of the kingdom of God, for which you are also suffering — ^0105
+This is evidence of the righteous judgment of God, that you may be considered worthy of the kingdom of God, for which you are also suffering-- ^0105

 since indeed God considers it just to repay with affliction those who afflict you, ^0106